KRTechnology/kimberly-ryan-website/SANITY_SETUP.md

 ✅ **Hero slides management** with advanced styling options
 ✅ **Trusted companies section** with custom backgrounds and links
 ✅ **Client testimonials system** with detailed filtering and pagination
+✅ **Team member management** for leadership and management sections
 ✅ **Optimized caching** for better performance
 ✅ **SEO-friendly** static generation
 ✅ **Scalable architecture** for high traffic